 Art + Design

 Candidates applying to the studio art major (in collaboration with the School of the Museum of Fine Arts) are required to submit a portfolio in order to be considered for admission.
 Students applying for admission to any major or combined major within the Department of Art and Design are strongly recommended to submit a portfolio.
-You can find instructions on how to produce a portfolio on the CAMD website.
+You can find portfolio recommendations on the CAMD website

 - Three representative examples of your creative work in a form that best represents the project, including lead sheets of original songs or printed scores of original compositions or arrangements.
 Digital formats may include MIDI or digital audio files or URLs for websites that include original music or sounds.
 Audio recordings of compositions are highly recommended.
 Video recordings of live performances of your music are also acceptable.